Bautzen: History

 In the 3rd century AD an eastern Germanic settlement existed here, but excavations have proved that the region was already inhabited as early as the late Stone Age.
 Sorbs arrived in the area during the migration period in the 6th century AD.

 The first written evidence of the city is from 1002 under the name Budusin (Budyšin, Budziszyn).
 In 1018 the Peace of Bautzen was signed between the German king Henry II and the Polish ruler Bolesław I the Brave.
 The treaty left the town under Polish rule.
-In 1032 it passed to the Margraviate of Meissen within the Holy Roman Empire, in 1075 to the Duchy of Bohemia, elevated to a kingdom in 1198 (with short periods of Brandenburgian and Hungarian rule), in 1635 to Saxony, whose electors were also Polish kings in personal union from 1697 to 1763.
+In 1032 it passed to the Margraviate of Meissen within the Holy Roman Empire, in 1075 to the Duchy of Bohemia, elevated to a kingdom in 1198 (with short periods of Brandenburgian and Hungarian rule).

+In 1346, Budissin became a member of the Lusatian League, an alliance of Upper Lusatian cities, also including Görlitz, Kamenz, Lauban, Löbau and Zittau.
+In 1429 and 1431, it was unsuccessfully besieged by the Hussites.
+In 1547, the town was subjected to the Upper Lusatian Pönfall, a punitive measure imposed by Ferdinand I in his capacity as King of Bohemia after political disobedience during the Schmalkaldic War, which resulted in the loss of self-governing privileges.
+In 1634, it was destroyed by the Swedes during the Thirty Years' War.
+In 1635, Budissin fell to the Electorate of Saxony, whose Prince-electors were also Polish kings in personal union from 1697 to 1763.
 One of two main routes connecting Warsaw and Dresden ran through the town at that time.

-From 1346 to 1815, it was a member of the Six Cities' Alliance of the Upper Lusatian cities of Görlitz, Zittau, Löbau, Kamenz, Lubań, and Bautzen.